• Applying for Singapore Visa for your Friend

 2023: I am 38 years old.
 I now live in San Francisco with my wife, Sabrena.
 Our dog Cookie is 14 years old.
 Mila, the large tortoiseshell cat we adopted when we got here, is 17.
 I have the queerest, most autistic life I can imagine, here.
 Three days into Pride month, I've already met and spent time with mostly queer people.
 They have lives, careers, families.
 Like me, they also came here from somewhere else to live their queerest, and sometimes most autistic, lives.
 From Montana.
 From Sarawak.
 From Singapore.
 From Taiwan.
 From China.
 For many people like us, California is a refuge.
 I have been here for five years now.
 It makes me sad that a country where neither of us have citizenship recognized our marriage, and gave us the ability to exist, survive and thrive, in spite of our sexuality, when our own countries tell us we are broken.
 And I am proud that our state gives us the opportunity to live our lives, as our most queer, most autistic selves.

 But when I brush up against elements of my old life, I am annoyed.
 I don't believe I should wait for gay men to have their rights first and then advocate for other's.
 I don't believe trans people should wait their turn in line to stop being discriminated against, especially in this time of trans genocide.
-I don't find it acceptable to have government officer shout that my marriage is not recognized in Singapore, when just last year I helped to review a form for another government that said Person A and Person B instead of "Husband" and "Wife".
+I don't find it acceptable to have [government officer shout that my marriage is not recognized in Singapore](/posts/schroedinger-s-lesbian/ when just last year I helped to review a form for another government that said Person A and Person B instead of "Husband" and "Wife".
 Friends from home say I am now too loud, too American, too... different.
 It's probably true.
 I no longer have it in me to allow another person, institution, organization or government to pretend that I should not exist.
 I don't have it in me to be okay with not having any rights anymore, either.

 We're here and we're queer, we're also very autistic (which is related) and we are very tired.
 I am very glad, however, that I did not have to disappear off the face of the universe to find a wife.
 Take that, 1993.